DeepName-tech/DeepName-tech.github.io/index.md

 ### Dataset

-Due to the large volume (around xxG) of our dataset, please contact *rachmanino@yahoo.com* for further use.
+Due to the large volume of our dataset, please contact *rachmanino@yahoo.com* for further use.